Threats force Jewish centres across the U.S. to evacuate

-A new round of threats against Jewish community centers across the United States forced the facilities to be placed on lockdown or evacuated on Tuesday, the groups said, and all 100 U.S. senators asked the federal government to help them enhance security.
+A new round of threats against Jewish community centers across the United States forced lockdowns and evacuations on Tuesday, and all 100 U.S. senators asked the federal government to help them enhance security.

-Threats were phoned in or emailed to JCCs in states including New York, Wisconsin and Florida overnight and early on Tuesday.
+Threats were phoned in or emailed to JCCs in states including New York, Wisconsin, Illinois and Florida overnight and early on Tuesday.

+Federal authorities have been investigating a surge of threats against Jewish organizations, including more than 100 hoax bomb threats in five separate waves in January and February against JCCs in dozens of states.

+Tuesday’s incidents appeared to be unconnected to the majority of previous threats, according to the Secure Community Network, which provides security expertise to Jewish groups.

 A letter signed by all 100 U.S. senators was sent on Tuesday to Homeland Security Secretary John Kelly, Attorney General Jeff Sessions and FBI Director James Comey requesting they assist Jewish groups to enhance security.